DataDog/integrations-core/zeek/README.md

     logs_enabled: true
     ```

-2. Add this configuration block to your zeek.d/conf.yaml file to start collecting your Zeek logs.
+2. Add this configuration block to your `zeek.d/conf.yaml` file to start collecting your Zeek logs.
  **Note**: Include the log file's paths within the `exclude_paths` parameter to prevent the ingestion of unsupported or undesired log files during the monitoring process.

- eg.
    ```yaml
    # Example of excluded paths
   exclude_paths: